 - Change the “Power Management Mode” to “Prefer Maximum Performance”.

-- Change the “Threaded Optimization” to “On”.
+- Change the “Threaded Optimisation” to “On”.

 - Change the “Vertical Sync” to “On”.

-Customizing your game
+Customising your game

 Now, open up “7 Days to Die”, join Your game, and press “F8” to check your FPS.
 It should be around 60 FPS (can get down to 40 FPS and more than 80 FPS).
-Only in the very rare case, it’ll drop to below 10 FPS, but again, a very rare case.
+Only in the very rare case it’ll drop to below 10 FPS, but again, a very rare case.